 Learn more about how our mosquito and tick prevention services.
 Call our mosquito and tick treatment specialists to receive a FREE quote.

 The other way ticks are able to fight off the freezing temperatures is to attach themselves to a host and stay warm.
 Ticks usually go into dormancy at 35 degrees and below.
 After a couple of days of 45 degrees and above, ticks will usually become pretty active and will search for a blood meal.
 That is why in our area tick activity starts earlier than mosquito activity.
 So, the time to start trying to control ticks and mosquitoes comes in the early spring.

-More than ever, the need to protect yourself, family and pets from the disease that a tick bite can bring is a priority.
-You can learn more about steps you can take care at home at MosquitoSquad.com.
+More than ever, the need to protect yourself, your family, and your pets from the disease that a tick bite can bring is a priority.
+You can learn more about steps you can take care of at home at MosquitoSquad.com.
 Should you find you need a tick treatment, call the authority in tick and mosquito control at Mosquito Squad.
-Protect your loved ones from nasty, itchy and sometimes dangerous bites in the backyard.
+Protect your loved ones from nasty, itchy, and sometimes dangerous bites in the backyard.